 Stella & Chewy’s makes five types of dog food.
 It has beef, chicken, chicken for small breeds, whitefish, and chicken for puppies.
-It is advertised as being grain-free, and potato-free.
+Also, it is advertised as being grain-free, and potato-free.
 It includes canine probiotics and omega fatty acids for coat health.
-The website states the dog food includes “organic” fruits and vegetables.
-The website states that is manufactured in the United States with no ingredients coming from China.
+The website states that dog food includes “organic” fruits and vegetables.
+The website states that it is manufactured in the United States with no ingredients coming from China.
 There is, also, dog food that is described as “raw” which means that it is freeze-dried.

-The recipe follows the whole prey model which means that the entire animal is used in the making of the dog food.
+Moreover, the recipe follows the whole prey model, meaning that the entire animal is used to make the dog food.
 Organ meats and bones are all put in the dog food.
 In this way, there are different sources of nutrients.
 In the wild, the entire carcass is consumed, and the theory goes that if that system is followed in making dog food the dog is more than likely to have the balance of nutrients needed.
-It isn’t clear how much is known about the nutritional requirements of dogs in its different stages of life.
-That makes substantiating the claims of various products very difficult to evaluate.
+It isn’t clear how much is known about the nutritional requirements of dogs in their different stages of life.
+That also makes substantiating the claims of various products very difficult to evaluate.
 Veterinarians are usually trained more in disease and disease prevention than dietary requirements for optimal health.

 A twenty-five-ounce bag of patties is $48.
 Stella & Chewy’s is available at Petco and Petsmart as well as online on Amazon.
 It is a wonderfully qualitative dry dog food with a very decent price tag considering its high nutritional profile.